ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-sso.md

 ## vSphere ESXi hosts
 {: #adds-sso-esxi}

 Each vSphere ESXi host has its own `root` account and password.
-To identify this password, go to the VMware Solutions console and then go to **Resources**, click the instance name, go to **Infrastructure**, and click the cluster name.
+To identify this password, complete the following steps:
+1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** > **vCenter Server** from the left navigation pane.
+2. Locate and click the instance.
+3. Go to **Infrastructure** and click the required cluster.

 The vSphere ESXi hosts also join AD so that each system administrator can log in with their own account.

 ## Related links
 {: #adds-sso-related}